Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/autosave.md

 * [Snutt Talk: If you think Autosave is annoying](../../transcriptions/yt-21diy9LWH8g.md) https://www.youtube.com/watch?v=21diy9LWH8g
 * [Q&A: Is it possible to have the Autosave not noticeable at all ?](../../transcriptions/yt-ap-EONXus_4.md) https://www.youtube.com/watch?v=ap-EONXus_4
 * [Q&A: Removing vegetation speeds up the game, yes or no ?](../../transcriptions/yt-GgoQS6sOADQ.md) https://www.youtube.com/watch?v=GgoQS6sOADQ
-* Q&A: Better Autosave system? https://clips.twitch.tv/CarefulBashfulHyenaWOOP
-* Snutt Talk: If you think Autosave is annoying https://clips.twitch.tv/InventiveStylishGerbilWow
-* Q&A: Is it possible to have the Autosave not noticeable at all ? https://clips.twitch.tv/ThirstyTubularHamMikeHogu

 ## May 19th, 2020 Livestream
 * [Q&A: Save stutter?](../../transcriptions/yt-n523WIVo5LM.md) https://www.youtube.com/watch?v=n523WIVo5LM